annebeaubien/annebeaubien.github.io/Content/recipes/kajas_carrot-cake_muffins.md

 tags: Dairy Free, Vegetarian
 description: These sweet little treats have no added sugar, no oil or butter and are made with whole-wheat pastry flour.
 Not to mention they are chock full of raisins, nuts and carrots!
 ---
 Delicious carrot cake in the form in handy little bite-sized treats.
 You can make these as regular full-sized muffins but our favorite way to have them is as mini muffins!
 I’m not much of a baker which is why this recipe comes strait from the kitchen of my confection aficionado friend Kaja.
 She’s a wiz with the KitchenAid and mixed up this recipe as a sweet, healthy treat for her 1 year old.
-No added sugar means they are great for little kids, but big kids will love them too!

 For the add-ins you can add up to 2 cups of your choice of raisins, coconut, nuts or chocolate chips.
 You can do any combination you like, that’s part of what makes this recipe great.
 Try 1 cup raisins, 1/2 cup walnuts and 1/2 cup chocolate chips for my favorite, or create your own combination.